agcooke/BicycleDataProcessor/README.rst

     >>> dataset = bdp.DataSet()

-The first time you open the InsterumentedBicycleData file, the taskSignal table does not exist it it.
+The first time you open the InsterumentedBicycleData file, the taskTable table does not exist it it.
 Thus you need to run the following once off to make sure that it is created::
 	>>>dataset.open(mode='a')
 	>>>dataset.create_task_table()
-It only has to be performed once.

 Now load a run::